 There are plenty of Amazon keyword tools that can help you identify good niches to sell products on Amazon.

-But finding niche keywords is a reverse engineering process.
 The search volume on Amazon already exists, so it’s up to us Amazon sellers to find out which keyword searches are getting lots of searches, aren’t too competitive, and have room for a brand to enter with higher quality product listings.